rnag/smartsheet-rs/README.md

 matches the specified *column name*.

-If it's necessary to retrieve multiple `Cell` objects from a `Row` by their *column names*, it might be a better idea to first build a mapping of each *column name* to the `Cell` object in the row for that column.
+If it's necessary to retrieve multiple `Cell` objects from a `Row` by their *column names*, it might be a better idea to first build out a mapping of each *column name* to the `Cell` object in the row for that column.
 The method `CellGetter::name_to_cell` can be used for this purpose, as shown below.